blotoutio/documentation/self-serve/docs/introudction.md

 ### Client infrastructure
 1. AWS access key
 2. AWS secret key
+3. Account ID
-3. Giving the following access to the user with above access key and secret key
+4. Giving the following access to the user with above access key and secret key

 ### Blotout infrastructure
 1. Email ID - Your preferred mail ID to provision an AWS account.